-- Assisted clients in Consumer Financial Protection Bureau (CFPB) pre-enforcement and enforcement matters, including managing self-disclosures and responding to Proposed Action and Request for Response (PARR) and Notice and Opportunity to Respond and Advise (NORA) letters
+- Assisting clients in Consumer Financial Protection Bureau (CFPB) pre-enforcement and enforcement matters, including managing self-disclosures and responding to Proposed Action and Request for Response (PARR) and Notice and Opportunity to Respond and Advise (NORA) letters

 Prior to joining Buckley Sandler, Ms. Pollet was a business litigation associate in private practice.
 She represented clients in both federal and state enforcement agency actions, including investigations and litigations brought by the DOJ, the Securities and Exchange Commission, and the Federal Deposit Insurance Corporation.
 Ms. Pollet represented current and former senior bank officers of a national bank, in a private class action suit alleging violations of the Securities Act of 1933 in connection with the sale of mortgage-backed securities and also in several lawsuits brought by mortgage insurers in the wake of the financial crisis.
 In addition, she represented senior bank officers and directors in a variety of professional liability lawsuits.
 Her practice further focused on the representation of entities and individuals in securities fraud, anti-trust, political corruption, and ERISA and FCPA investigations and actions.